 - Some viruses have been associated with increased cancer risk.
 These include: Hepatitis B, Hepatitis C, Human papillomaviruses (HPV) and the Epstein-Barr virus, which causes infectious mononucleosis

 - Immune system diseases, like AIDS, can make one more susceptible to some cancers.

-In some families, an abnormal gene increases the risk for certain types of cancer and is inherited, meaning it can be passed on from parent to child.
-These families may benefit from additional screening to help detect cancer early if it should occur; medications or lifestyle changes to lower cancer risk; or surgery to prevent cancer.
+In some families an abnormal gene increases the risk for certain types of cancer and is inherited, meaning it can be passed on from one generation to the next.
+These families may benefit from additional screening to help detect cancer early if it should occur; medications or lifestyle changes to lower cancer risk; or surgery to prevent cancer before it happens.

 If hereditary cancer risk is suspected, genetic counseling and testing should be considered.
 There are many different genes that can cause an increased risk for cancer and many different options for genetic testing.
 A genetic counselor can help to identify which options are right for you and your family, and can help you understand the results, which may be complex.